-In times that have required us to adapt our services to the digital space as much as possible, get the essential considerations on making your law firm website accessible to all users.
+In times that have required us to adapt our services to the digital space as much as possible, it’s important your law firm website is accessible to all users.

-Internet accessibility lawsuits are exploding across the nation, filed individually and as class actions, as reported in the National Law Review here.
-And with current events shifting more activity into the digital space, the pace could increase even more.
+Internet accessibility lawsuits recently exploded across the nation, filed individually and as class actions, as reported in the National Law Review here.
+The need for change is building attention, with the 9th annual Global Accessibility Awareness Day approaching on May 21st.

 Morality and legal liability under the ADA aside, there’s also a clear business case for an accessible website.
 Accessible websites reach more potential clients and improve your search engine optimization — and likely client experience across the board as well.
 For example, 83% – 92% percent of video content is consumed without sound — closed captions help far more than those with hearing disabilities.

-Solo and small law firm websites need to comply with the ADA Title III.
-First, law firms are places of public accommodation specified under section (F) of Title III.
+Beyond deeper reasons to ensure websites are accessible, solo and small law firms need to consider the ADA Title III.
+First, law firms are listed as places of public accommodation specified under section (F) of Title III.
 (And firms with 15 or more employees are also required provide reasonable accommodations for disclosed disabilities under Title I.) A second consideration is whether websites per se must comply, and generally courts are finding they are.

 Although not in the context of the ADA, the US Supreme Court has said that being on a website is the same as being in that place, as pointed out by William D. Goren at a July 2019 MCLE Tech2Practice program on Making Your Website ADA Compliant (just before the 8-minute mark).
 Attorney Goren provides consulting, counseling, and training services involving compliance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973 in Georgia — and you can find more on web accessibility here on his blog.